-- How did the church change during the Reformation? - How was Jus Hus important to the Reformation? - How is Jesus represented in art from different times and cultures? - Why is the story of the Exodus a key moment in the beliefs of Jews and Christians? - Why do Christians think of Christ as Victor at Easter? - How does C.S.
+- -How can we reflect on ourselves as learners? - -How does failure help us succeed? - What should we do in an emergency? - -How did the church change during the Reformation? - -How was Jus Hus important to the Reformation? - -How is Jesus represented in art from different times and cultures? - Why do friendships end?
+How can we maintain our friendships? - How are courts set up to help maintain society? - How can we balance our activities, responsibilities and rest? - Why is the story of the Exodus a key moment in the beliefs of Jews and Christians? - -Why do Christians think of Christ as Victor at Easter? - How does C.S.
 Lewis use symbolism to tell the Easter story in The Lion, The Witch and the Wardrobe? - What are the five pillars of Islam and why are they important to Muslims? - What are the basic tenets, symbols and practices of Muslims?